materials

 PLA is renewable and biodegradeable

-PLA is biodegradable, but only in industrial composting facilities where temperature and humidity are carefully controlled.
-In these conditions, it takes about 1-2 years to break down.
-However, it is not suitable for home composting because the necessary conditions aren't present.
+PLA is biodegradable and will decompose in industrial composting facilities with controlled temperature and humidity conditions. in these environments, it takes about 1-2 years to break down.
+PLA is not suitable for home composting.

 where we source our PLA

-we source our PLA from bambu lab, a reputable 3D printer and filament manufacturer. this guarantees the quality, safety and longevity of the products that we create for you!
+we source our PLA from reputable 3D printer and filament manufacturers. this guarantees the quality, safety and longevity of the products that we create for you!

 where does our waste go?